 The Landscape Painter's #1 Route to Success: Mix Your Greens

 Although your first instinct might be to attack the salad bowl of vegetation with an array of exotic tube greens, it turns out that they don't help in making sense of the madness.
-They get in the way of reducing the color intensity and, since we use them mainly in one part of a painting, they make it hard to achieve good color unity.
+They get in the way of reducing the color intensity and, since we use them in just one part of a painting, they make it hard to achieve good color unity.

 The best solution is to mix your greens.

-[Holbein violet gray, chromatic black, lemon yellow, bright red]
+Alternative ways to mix green [Holbein violet gray, chromatic black, lemon yellow, bright red]

 Use a Limited Palette

 It's a natural step to take this way of thinking one step further and use a more restricted palette of colors.